2002 North Carolina House of Representatives election: District 18

 The new 18th district overlaps with much of the former 98th district.
 Incumbent Democrat Thomas Wright, who has represented the 98th district since 1993, was re-elected here.

 District 19

 The new 19th district overlaps with much of the former 13th district.
 Incumbent Republican Danny McComas, who has represented the 13th district since 1995, was re-elected here.

 Districts 20-39

 District 20

 The new 20th district overlaps with the northern portion of the former 14th district.
 Incumbent Democrat Dewey Hill, who has represented the 14th district since 1993, was re-elected here.

 District 21

 The new 21st district overlaps with much of the former 97th district.
 Incumbent Democrat Larry Bell, who has represented the 97th district since 2001, was re-elected here.

 District 22

-The new 22nd district overlaps with much of the former 96th district.
-Incumbent Democrat Edd Nye, who has represented the 96th district and its predecessors since 1985, was re-elected here.
+The new 22nd district includes the homes of incumbent Democrats Nurham Warwick, who has represented the 12th district since 1997, and Edd Nye, who has represented the 96th district and its predecessors since 1985.
+Warwick didn't seek re-election and Nye was re-elected here.